-If you are wondering when is Martin Luther King Day in 2020?
-It is Monday, January 20, and is a United States Federal holiday, so start planning now.
+Martin Luther King Day, also known as Civil Rights Day in some states, is held around his birthday — January 15 — every year.
+When is Martin Luther King Day in 2021?
+It is Monday, January 18, and is a United States Federal holiday, so start planning now.
 Below are some suggestions on things to do on MLK Day in Atlanta and ways to celebrate this iconic civil rights leader.

 What are you up to this MLK Day weekend?
 Let us know in the comments section.

 The most important thing to note in 2021 is that due to COVID-19, the MLK Historic Site buildings are temporarily closed this year.
 Visitors are welcome to park and take a self-guided tour of the campus, though.

 The following information about the historic site is from 2020, when the buildings were open.